kael02/saver/FEATURES.md

 ### Example: Email Parser Integration

-The email parser has been refactored to use the LLM service:
+The email parser has been refactored to use the LLM service and now includes **automatic category detection**:

 ```typescript
 // Before (old code - removed)